ilirvg/ilirvg/README.md

 ### About Me

 I specialize in building scalable systems, real-time networking, and online infrastructure for both games and general applications.
 I have deep experience with Unity, cloud platforms, DevOps, and web3/blockchain technologies.
 I enjoy tackling complex technical challenges across distributed systems and backend architecture.
-My work increasingly incorporates artificial intelligence and large language models, as I continue to expand my expertise in backend, AI-driven solutions, and decentralized applications such as web3 and blockchain.
+My work increasingly incorporates artificial intelligence and large language models, as I continue to expand my expertise in backend, AI-driven solutions, and decentralized applications.

 ---